-Provide a recommendation to the City Commission regarding two Conditional Use requests to establish a gasoline station and operate a 24-hour or Late Night Business for a 7-Eleven located at 13555 South Military Trail.
+Review and consider Resolution No. 22-20, a request for Conditional Use approval for a 24-hour or late night business for a proposed 7-Eleven located at 13555 South Military Trail.

-Background Information
+Background:

 The subject property is located at 13555 South Military Trail, on the southwest corner of South Military Trail and Via Delray Boulevard.
 The site presently consists of a gasoline station with 4 fuel pumps and 8 fuel stations under a 199 SF canopied area, a 700 SF convenience store (built in 1984), and a 720 SF car wash (built in 1995).
 The gas station received a "special exception" approval under Palm Beach County jurisdiction on February 24, 1983.
 The gasoline station has been operating as a 24-hour facility since it opened in 1984; however, no documentation on the approval is available and the gas station redevelopment represents an expansion of the existing business.